-When to Use Nofollow on Links & When Not To
+When To Use Nofollow On Links & When Not To

 I use <a href=”https://www.example.com/product” rel=”nofollow”>this</a> type of product.

+“Use the nofollow value when other values don’t apply, and you’d rather Google not associate your site with, or crawl the linked page from, your site.
+For links within your own site, use the robots.txt disallow rule.”

-However, those targets can be found through other means (like a followed link from somewhere else) so nofollowing a link is not a guarantee that Google won’t find that page.
+However, nofollowing a link is not a guarantee that Google won’t find that page.
+Google does take information from nofollow links and can discover and index nofollow links.
+The issue is whether the link passes PageRank.

-Just four years later in 2009, Matt Cutts, formerly of Google, announced that trying to sculpt PageRank using nofollow would no longer work as it had in the past.

-“So what happens when you have a page with “ten PageRank points” and ten outgoing links, and five of those links are nofollowed?
-Let’s leave aside the decay factor to focus on the core part of the question.
-Originally, the five links without nofollow would have flowed two points of PageRank each (in essence, the nofollowed links didn’t count toward the denominator when dividing PageRank by the outdegree of the page).
-More than a year ago, Google changed how the PageRank flows so that the five links without nofollow would flow one point of PageRank each.”
+Dixon Jones has a great article on PageRank for Beginners, but here’s a quick takeaway:

+“Although public access to PageRank was removed in 2016, it is believed the score is still available to search engineers within Google…And regardless of what other algorithms Google might choose to call upon, PageRank likely remains embedded in many of the search giant’s systems to this day.”

-Nofollow Becomes a Hint
+Nofollow Becomes A Hint

-Fast forward to March 2020 and Google announced that they now see the nofollow attribute as a hint rather than a directive.
+Fast forward to March 2020, Google announced that it saw the nofollow attribute as a hint rather than a directive.
+This means that when you use a nofollow, you’re indicating your preference to Google that you don’t intend for the link to pass PageRank.
+Google might ignore your preference.

-Many SEO professionals had suspected this was the case but this was confirmation.
+Many SEO professionals had suspected this was the case, but this was confirmed.

-(Interestingly, Bing announced that they’d always treated nofollow as a hint.)
+(Interestingly, Bing announced that it has always treated nofollow as a hint.)

-In addition to this announcement, Google added 2 more rel attributes for identifying the intent of links.
+In addition to this announcement, Google added two more rel attributes to identify the intent of links; rel=”sponsored” and rel=”ugc”.

-This attribute is used to identify paid content or paid links, for example:
+This attribute is used to identify paid content or paid links.

 I was paid to write about <a href=”https://www.example.com/product” rel=”sponsored nofollow”>this</a> type of product.
 (Sponsored post)

-This attribute is used to identify user-generated content like forum posts or blog comments, for example:
+This attribute is used to identify user-generated content like forum posts or blog comments.

 I have used <a href=“https://www.example.com/product” rel=“ugc nofollow”>this</a> type of product.
 (Comment or forum)